NSS-Day-Cohort-55/holiday-road/README.md

 # Holiday Road from Nashville

 You and your teammates have been contracted by the National Parks Service to build an application that will allow people to plan excursions for trips to our country's beautiful national parks.
 The starting point of each trip will be Nashville, TN with a national park destination and two other stops along the way.
-The additional stops will include one bizarrary and one Eatery.
+The additional stops will include one Bizarrary and one Eatery.

 You are creating this app for a specific type of user.
 Choose one of the personas below as your target.
 Refer back to the persona when making choices about layout, content hierarchy, and usability.